kaubu/odysseus/README.md

 # Odysseus
 A bot for Discord, written in JS using the Discord.js module.
+The spiritually successor to Alliad.

 ## Prerequisites
 * Node.js